makerdao/governance-manual/collateral/fortunafi.md

 # FortunaFi

+{% hint style="warning" %}
+While effort has been made to ensure accuracy, be aware that parts of this page may be inaccurate or out of date.
+{% endhint %}

 Senior-secured loans to SaaS and E-commerce businesses collateralized by contracted revenues.
 Typical 12-24 month maturities.

 FortunaFi is an asset manager that originates Revenue Backed Finance, or RBF loans from other originators like Pipe.
 Pipe issues loans to SaaS and E-commerce businesses that have locked in contracts with customers.
 It is these contracts—contracted revenue—that loans are issued against (hence RBF).